 Such events give customers a new skill and a sense of achievement, while also creating a warm community feeling and ultimately strengthening consumers’ bonds with the store.
 They highlight the joy of shopping in bricks-and-mortar stores and do not require huge investments from store owners: could this be something worth trying on your own shop floor?

+spgy.jp

+gallerymuveil.com

+www.hermes.com